 2. I am a bit confused about your explanation because my question refers to hcondnS but you are referring to hcondn.
 So does that mean that hcondn1-17 refers to/coincides with the specific newly diagnosed diseases while hcondnS1-8 only refers to a number, which has not been converted to the actual 17 conditions.
 I understand that it is unusual for someone to have more than 8 conditions at once but there should be hcondnS1-17 anyway to represent each condition (otherwise conditions 9) hyperthyroidism, ...
 17) clinical depression are left out).
 If hcondnS1-8 has not been converted, how do I know which conditions 1-8 refer to?

 To summarise, in order to know whether respondents suffer from any of the 15 conditions (excluding heart attack and stroke) in any of the 4 waves, would you suggest to use hcond+ hconds and hcondn+ hconds (and exclude hcondns), to check if someone has ever been diagnosed and still is diagnosed and if that person was newly diagnosed with another condition and still suffers from that?
 For heart attack and stroke, would I only be able to check if someone has ever been diagnosed prior to wave 1 (through hcond), has been newly diagnosed prior to wave 2 (hcondn) or between wave 2 and 3 as well as 3 and 4 (hcondn)?

 Thank you very much in advance again.

-#3 Updated by Cara Booker over 4 years ago
+#3 Updated by Cara Booker about 5 years ago

 In wave 1 you should be able to know when a person was diagnosed via the age first told they had that condition (hconda variables).
 These variables are in wave 1 and from wave 3 on but was not asked in wave 2.